Working carers

 Contact us

-For more information about Haringey Council’s services for carers, or if you live in Haringey or look after someone living in Haringey and would like to request a carers assessment, contact the First Response Team.
-You may also see if you are eligibile for carers allowance (external link)
+For more information about Haringey Council’s services for carers, or if you live in Haringey or look after someone living in Haringey and would like to request a carers assessment, see our contact page.
+You may also see if you are eligible for Carers Allowance.